Like most people I've always enjoyed taking family and travel photographs.

 when the sky colors are more subtle and the long shadows add dimension and drama.
 Other panoramics are stitched together

 from a series of digital photos and none of the panoramic photos displayed here are a single digital shot.

 With the film work I scan the negatives myself, rendering the film image into a large digital file.
 I find that since the negatives I start with are so large

 that very little "tweaking" of the image is necessary if the photo is taken right in the first place.
 I print the images digitally myself with archival inks and paper

-The prints from the pigmented ink and archival matte paper I use currently should be colorsafe for 100 years.
+The prints from the pigmented ink and archival matte paper and canvas I use currently should be colorsafe for 100 years.